coralproject/pillar/README.md

 ~~~

-## Server as a Docker Container
+## Pillar Server as a Docker Container
 You may want to skip this if you're not comfortable with Docker.
-This section helps you build and run a docker image of the Server.
+This section helps you build and run a docker image of the Pillar Server.

 ### Create a Server Docker Image (Optional)

 ~~~
-> cd $WORKSPACE/server
+> cd $GOPATH/src/github.com/coralproject/pillar/app/pillar
 > docker build -t pillar-server:1.0 .
 ~~~